Blinking Cursor Devours CPU Cycles in Visual Studio Code Editor

 Just be sure that each time the cursor is redrawn (even if it hasn't changed appearance from the last refresh) that you launch that Javascript environment in a fresh sandboxed VM.
 For safety.
 Think of the children.

 Probably a minor oversight.
 Will likely be fixed.
-(Score:2, Insightful)
+(Score:4, Insightful)

 Seems like a minor oversight.
 It will probably be fixed soon, if it hasn't already been.